In this guide we’ll look at the best claw hammers.

 Claw hammers come in different weights for a range of applications.
 For general use and finishing work a 12 oz claw hammer or 15 /16 oz claw hammer is ideal, whilst a 20 oz claw hammer is ideal for heavy-duty work such as framing.

 The grip of a claw hammer is an important consideration as it optimises comfort and reduces fatigue.
 Leather grips are comfortable and make for a lovely looking traditional hammer.
 Vinyl grips like those on the Estwing Viny Grip Hammer or Stanley Blue Strike Claw Hammer offer excellent shock absorption and are comfortable to hold.

 What is a claw hammer used for?

 Claw hammers are generally used for nailing, extracting nails, prying up boards, light demolition work and splitting wood.
 The claw hammer is an essential DIY kit item and can be used for a range of tasks such as putting together flat-packed furniture, hanging a picture, building a garden arbour or fitting skirting boards or architrave.

 What weight claw hammer do I need?

-For general nailing and DIY use a 12 or 15/16 oz hammer like a Rolson Stubby Claw Hammer is ideal.
+For general nailing and DIY use a 12 oz claw hammer.
 This type of hammer is heavy enough to put together furniture, hang pictures and perform general woodworking tasks such as fixing skirting boards and architrave.
-If you are fairly strong you could go for the 15/16 oz hammer as this is suitable for most DIY jobs.
-If you generally do lighter but more repetitive work or prefer a lighter hammer to reduce fatigue, a 12 oz hammer might be better.
+If you are fairly strong you could go for a 15 or 16 oz claw hammer.
+If you generally do lighter but more repetitive work or prefer a lighter hammer to reduce fatigue, a 12 oz claw hammer might be better.